icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/ice-reinvented.md

 IceRPC is a brand new RPC framework, that we wrote from scratch and then rewrote several times over.
-It is a spiritual successor to Ice since many ideas and designs in IceRPC are a direct result of our experience developing Ice and helping Ice users build all kind of applications with Ice.
+It is a spiritual successor to Ice since many ideas and designs in IceRPC are a direct result of our experience developing Ice and helping Ice users build all kinds of applications with Ice.

 Ice and IceRPC are both RPC frameworks with similar names, but they are quite different: